 It is important to understand that this number is not chosen by any party : it is randomly computed on each connection attempt, as part of the pairing algorithm4.
 It is not a passcode either : it just helps users check that they pair to the expected device by showing the same value on both sides.
-If a malicious user were trying to penetrate our home he would just have to hit “Yes” on its side, whatever the value of this 6-digit number.
+A malicious user trying to penetrate our home would just have to initiate pairing, hit “Yes” on its side and hope we would do the same, not really looking at the number.

 The Just Works model is a specific case of Numeric Comparison designed for the case where at least one device in the pair has no human interface at all.
 Therefore, it does not enforce any confirmation whatsoever.